lbl-srg/obc/specification/source/draftTaggingConcept.rst

 #. contains/isLocatedIn [physical location]
 #. controls/isControlledBy [use for relations between Plant (Interface block) and Sequence block]
 #. hasPart/isPartOf [this we could probably get rid of if we opt to keep the "Level" tags]
-#. feeds/isFedBy [each basic block and connector, do we need unique IDs to populate these tags - see section before References]
+#. feeds/isFedBy [each basic block and connector, **do we need unique IDs to populate these tags - see section before References. at this point a name replaces a unique id, so if one added a simple serial number to mandatory tags, that would remove the ambiguity**]
 #. hasInput/isInputOf [all non-basic blocks below project level and input blocks]
 #. hasOutput/isOutputOf [all non-basic blocks below project level and output blocks]